anistor09/RestaurantManagerApp_Internship/README.md

 - `element-plus`: A Vue.js CSS library that provides various UI components used in the Edit Category page.
 - `PageTitle`: A custom component for displaying the page title (used on every page for consistency).
 - `NameNeededPopUp`: A custom component for informing the user that he has to add a name before requesting an AI generated description.

+#### **Variables and Methods**

+The Settings page component defines several reactive variables and data properties using the ref and computed functions provided by Vue.js.
+It also defines some methods for handling events and updating data.

+- `currencyStore`, `restaurantStore`, `languageStore`: Store hooks for accessing currency, restaurant, and language data from the Pinia Store.
+- `restaurant`: Getter for accessing the restaurant data.
+- `src`, `name`, `addresse`, `description`, `imageUrl`, `phoneNumber`, `email`, `category`: Reactive variables for managing the restaurant details.
+- `selectedCurrency`, `selectedLanguage`: Reactive variables for managing the selected currency and language.
+- `computedLanguageId`: Computed property for accessing the ID of the selected language.
+- `workingDays`: Computed property for accessing the translated names of the weekdays.
+- `acceptedTypes`: An array of accepted image types for logo and background image uploads.
+- `logoEdited`, `backgroundEdited`: Reactive variables for managing the edited logo and background image files.
+- `handleFileUploadLogo`, `deleteImgLogo`, `handleFileUploadBackground`, `deleteImgBackground`: Methods for handling logo and background image uploads and deletions.
+- `openErrorNotification`: A method for displaying an error notification.
+- `doubleCheck`: A reactive variable for managing the confirmation dialog for saving changes.
+- `deepCopyHours`: A method for creating a deep copy of the restaurant's working hours.
+- `startTimes`, `endTimes`: Reactive variables for managing the opening and closing times of each day.
+- `saveChanges`: A method for saving the changes made to the restaurant details and working hours.
+- `addAiRestaurantDescription`: A method for generating an AI-generated description for the restaurant.
+- `changeCurrencyGlobally`, `changeLanguageGlobally`: Methods for changing the currency and language settings globally.

+#### **Page structure**
+The Settings page has a structured layout to present the different settings and functionalities clearly.

+- The main template consists of a PageTitle component for displaying the page title.
+- `First half`: The first half of the page contains the name, address and description.
+It includes an option to see, upload or delete the restaurant logo and background image.
+- `Second half`: The second half of the page contains the phone number, email, category, working hours, currency and the language.
+Here all this information can be edited.
+- `Save changes`: Button to save all the changed information.
+If this button is not pressed, when changing the page, all the information will be loss.

 ### **10. Analytics**